 Defunding of Business Groups

 In May 2019, the Free Enterprise Project, a wing of the right-leaning National Center for Public Policy Research, called As You Sow “socialists” who use “extremely partisan … and deceptive tactics” to push businesses to “defund effective conservative organizations.”
-Justin Danhoff, general counsel for the Free Enterprise Project, claimed that As You Sow was attempting to force companies to withdraw support for pro-business organizations such as the U.S. Chamber of Commerce and the Business Roundtable because of supposed “reputational risk,” a risk Danhoff claimed was only made real by As You Sow’s own smear campaigns against such organizations.
+Justin Danhof, general counsel for the Free Enterprise Project, claimed that As You Sow was attempting to force companies to withdraw support for pro-business organizations such as the U.S. Chamber of Commerce and the Business Roundtable because of supposed “reputational risk,” a risk Danhof claimed was only made real by As You Sow’s own smear campaigns against such organizations.

 In 2014, the group received $1.7 million in contributions and generated another $522,231 in “program revenue.”
 However, it spent $2.1 million with $1 million spent on salaries and benefits for employees.